Cycloramic

 Cycloramic is an iOS and Windows Phone application that makes the Apple iPhone and Compatible Windows Phones rotate 360 degrees without user intervention.
 It switches the phone's vibrator at a specific (undisclosed) frequency to make the phone spin around its vertical axis and track the rotation angle using the gyroscope, compass and accelerometer while taking panoramic images.
 This "handsfree" feature works only on the iPhone 5 and iPhone 5s standing on one of its flat edges.
 Because of this limitation, iPhone 4 users take panoramic photos in a guided mode.
 Another feature of this program is the ability to post process panoramic images into 24-second videos for other uses.

 The update introduced on June 22, 2013 added features to store, edit and share the panoramic pictures.

 Background

-Cycloramic was created in December 2012 by a start-up called "Egos Ventures" which is part of the Advanced Technology Development Center located at Tech Square, near Georgia Tech.
+Cycloramic was created in December 2012 by a start-up called "Egos Ventures" which is part of the Advanced Technology Development Center located in Tech Square, Atlanta, Georgia.